-WP Fusion adds several methods for restricting access to content based on a user’s tags (or “lists” or “segments”) in your connected CRM.
+WP Fusion adds many methods for restricting access to content based on a user’s tags (or “lists” or “segments”) in your connected CRM.

 These features can be used to create members-only content, drip-feed access to content, and create personalized listings of posts, pages, courses, and more.